nadinell/Medical-Assistant-AI/README.md

-🤖 Medical Assistant IA
-Medical Assistant IA is a bilingual Streamlit web application powered by a Large Language Model (LLM) and real-time web search.
-It helps users get concise medical-related answers in French or English, depending on the input language.
+Medical Assistant IA is a bilingual Streamlit web application powered by a Large Language Model (LLM), Retrieval-Augmented Generation (RAG), and real-time web search.
+It helps users get concise and context-aware medical-related answers in French or English, depending on the input language.

 🩺 Features

-🌐 Web Search Tool: Uses SerpAPI to provide real-time and relevant information from the web.
+🌐 Web Search Tool
+Uses SerpAPI to provide real-time and relevant medical information from the web.

+📄 PDF Upload with RAG
+Upload one or multiple medical PDF documents.
+The assistant can answer questions based on these documents using retrieval-augmented generation.

+✨ Summarization
+Summarize each uploaded PDF individually.
+View each summary in a collapsible dropdown and download it with one click.

+🧠 LLM Agent
-🧠 LLM Agent: Based on mistral via Ollama, enhanced with LangChain for better reasoning and tool integration.
+Powered by the mistral model via Ollama, integrated with LangChain for multi-tool reasoning and document processing.

+🗣️ Language Detection
-🗣️ Language Detection: Automatically detects if your question is in French or English and adapts the response accordingly.
+Automatically detects French or English questions and answers accordingly.

-🧾 Conversation History: Maintains a styled history of past interactions with user and assistant chat bubbles.

-🎨 Custom UI: Clean, user-friendly interface with custom CSS styling via Streamlit.
+💬 Conversation History
+Styled chat bubbles track your interactions in a visually clean format.

+📥 Streaming Response Output
+The assistant "types" answers word by word, mimicking a real-time typing experience.

+🎨 Custom UI
+Modern interface with user-friendly design and CSS-enhanced elements.

 🚀 Getting Started
 Prerequisites